carmine560/google-oauth-token/README.md

 ### Options ###

-  * `-C` returns an authorization URL for an authorization code.
+  * `-C` return an authorization URL for an authorization code
-  * `-T` stores an access token and a refresh token.
+  * `-T` store an access token and a refresh token
-  * `-r` refreshes the access token.
+  * `-r` refresh the access token
-  * `-i` displays the status of the access token in JSON if it is valid.
+  * `-i` display the status of the access token in JSON if it is valid
-  * `-a` refreshes the access token if it is expired and returns it.
+  * `-a` refresh the access token if it is expired and return it

 ## License ##